 – Predict Churn: Identify the events (or missed events) indicating a user will leave your app.

-- Increase effectiveness of user acquisition: Put a definitive dollar-value to in-app events (aka conversion values) of users coming into your app.
+– Increase the effectiveness of user acquisition: Put a definitive dollar value to in-app events (aka conversion values) of users coming into your app.

 So how do you go about using app events to predict user behavior & value?
 We’ve put together a four-step guide to finding, measuring and refining your app’s events with the hopes you too can start to quantify – and predict –user behavior.